Pumpkin Spice Creme Brûlée

 - Divide the mixture evenly amoung 6-4 ounce ramekins and transfer to a baking sheet.

-- Transfer the baking sheet to the oven and bake for 25 minutes or until the edges are slightly firm and dry to the touch.
+- Transfer the baking sheet to the oven and bake for 40-50 minutes or until the edges are slightly firm and dry to the touch.
+(The center of the custard will still be jiggly.)

 - Cool the ramekins on a wire rack for 30 minutes and transfer to the refrigerator to chill overnight.